Indian Roads Congress

 Indian Roads Congress is the premier technical body of highway engineers which was formed in 1934 as India's national body for laying down and designing standards for roads and highway construction and provides a stage for exchanging expertise and latest research developments relating to it.

 History and Objective

 The Indian Road Congress was formed as the apex body for Engineering in Highway construction in India in the year 1934 with 73 members with the main objective for development of roads and helping to provides a stage for exchanging expertise and latest research developments relating to it are shared.
 The association is a group of experts from various fields of Civil Engineering laying down road safety norms in India.
-It was set up after the recommendation of Jayakar Committee also known as Indian Road Development Committee.
-Currently the association has 13,500 members from various fields of engineering consisting of varied ranks in Border Roads Organisation, state and Central governments, engineering services in Army, Institutes in Road Research, engineering colleges, local bodies and private enterprises.
+It was set up after Sir Kenneth Mitchell, Consulting Engineer to the Government of India for Roads, proposed establishing a society to facilitate the exchange of ideas and expertise in road construction and maintenance, and after the approval of Jayakar Committee also known as Indian Road Development Committee.
+Currently the association has 18,000 members from various fields of engineering consisting of varied ranks in Border Roads Organisation, state and Central governments, engineering services in Army, Institutes in Road Research, engineering colleges, local bodies and private enterprises and awards the "Mitchell Medal" for best submittal published in its journal and discussed in its annual session..

 In 2013 Indian Roads Congress had released codes for using plastic wastes for laying roads across country.